-The Reg Erhardt Library offers a variety of instructional sessions designed to develop your students' research and information literacy skills.
+The Reg Erhardt Library offers a variety of instructional sessions and supports designed to develop your students' research and information literacy skills.

-Sessions can be tailored to a specific assignment, tool, or need.
-Library sessions can take place in person or online.
+Sessions can be tailored to a specific assignment, tool, or need and take place in person or online.
 The Library has a dedicated computer lab to host in-person sessions.
 For online synchronous sessions, our default mode of delivery is through Zoom.
-For both modes, we can be flexible in our delivery and come to your classroom or preferred meeting space upon request.
-Online asynchronous instruction and support is also an option – see below for more details.
+We can be flexible in our delivery for both modes and come to your classroom or preferred meeting space upon request.
+Online asynchronous instruction and support is also an option.

 Types of instruction

-The Introduction to Research Skills session is based on a standardized set of learning outcomes and is required for all face to face and online synchronous sections of COMN220, COMM238, COMM256, COMM265, and COMM1070 and strongly recommended for other diploma and degree programs that have not yet had a library session.
+The Introduction to Research Skills session is based on a standardized set of learning outcomes.
+It is required for all face-to-face and online synchronous sections of COMN220, COMM238, COMM256, COMM265, and COMM1070 and strongly recommended for other diploma and degree programs that have not yet had a library session.